scotcoin/czarparty/README.md

 ### Dividend

-A dividend payment is a payment of some quantity of any Counterparty asset (including BTC) to every holder of a an asset (except BTC or XCP) in proportion to the size of their holdings.
+A dividend payment is a payment of some quantity of any Czarparty asset (including CZR) to every holder of a an asset (except CZR or XZR) in proportion to the size of their holdings.
 Dividend‐yielding assets may be either divisible or indivisible.
 A dividend payment to any asset may originate from any address.
 The asset for dividend payments and the assets whose holders receive the payments may be the same.
-Bitcoin dividend payments do not employ the Counterparty protocol and so are larger and more expensive (in fees) than all other dividend payments.
+Czarcoin dividend payments do not employ the Czarparty protocol and so are larger and more expensive (in fees) than all other dividend payments.

 ### Burn

-Balances in Counterparty’s native currency, ‘XCP’, will be initialised by ‘burning’ bitcoins in miners’ fees during a particular period of time using the a **burn** message type.
-The number of XCP earned per bitcoin is calculated
+Balances in Czarparty’s native currency, ‘XZR’, will be initialised by ‘burning’ czarcoins in miners’ fees during a particular period of time using the a **burn** message type.
+The number of XZR earned per czarcoin is calculated
 thus:

-	XCP_EARNED = BTC_BURNED * (1000 * (1 + .5 * ((END_BLOCK - CURRENT_BLOCK) / (END_BLOCK - START_BLOCK))
+	XZR_EARNED = CZR_BURNED * (1000 * (1 + .5 * ((END_BLOCK - CURRENT_BLOCK) / (END_BLOCK - START_BLOCK))

 `END_BLOCK` is the block after which the burn period is over (**block #283810**) and `START_BLOCK` is the block with which the burn period begins (**block #278310**).
-The earlier the burn, the better the price, which may be between 1000 and 1500 XCP/BTC.
+The earlier the burn, the better the price, which may be between 1000 and 1500 XZR/CZR.

 Burn messages have precisely the string ‘ProofOfBurn’ stored in the `OP_RETURN` output.